-- A. The puck shall be the puck approved by the Inline Hockey Technical Commission. - B. The home team or host shall be responsible for providing an adequate supply of official pucks. - C. This supply of pucks shall be kept at the penalty bench under the control of one of the regular minor officials or a special attendant.
+- a) The puck shall be the puck approved by IHNZ. - b) The home team or host shall be responsible for providing an adequate supply of official pucks. - This supply of pucks shall be kept at the penalty bench under the control of one of the Game Officials.